patroni/patroni/docs/rest_api.rst

 Switchover
 ^^^^^^^^^^

 ``/switchover`` endpoint only works when the cluster is healthy (there is a leader).
-It allows to schedule a switchover at a given time.
+It also allows to schedule a switchover at a given time.

-When calling ``/switchover`` endpoint candidate can be specified but is not required, in contrast to ``/failover`` endpoint.
-If candidate is not provided, all the healthy nodes that are allowed to failover participate in the leader race.
+When calling ``/switchover`` endpoint a candidate can be specified but is not required, in contrast to ``/failover`` endpoint.
+If a candidate is not provided, all the eligible nodes of the cluster will participate in the leader race after the leader stepped down.

 In the JSON body of the ``POST`` request, you must specify at least the ``leader`` field and, optionally, the ``candidate`` and ``scheduled_at`` field if you want to schedule a switchover at a specific time.